westonz7042/diamondhacks2025/README.md

 ## Features

 - Extract and clean content from any web page
-- Generate high-quality flashcards with AI
+- Generate high-quality flashcards and summaries with AI
 - Support for PDF documents
 - Save and manage highlights across websites
 - Direct export to Anki decks